marioschouten/OT-Simulator/README.md

 - 1-Wire thermometers for boiler water temperature and return temperature

 ### Software:
-The software will simulate the function of a central heating system and answer the incoming messages from a thermostat.
-The software can be controlled with MQTT messages, the protocol message reporting will be send via MQTT to /ecv/theremostat/rwadata/rx and ecv/thermostat/rawdata/tx
+The software will simulate a central heating system and reply to the incoming messages from a thermostat.
+The OT-Simulator software can be controlled with MQTT messages, protocol message traffic will be send via MQTT to topic /ecv/theremostat/rwadata/rx and ecv/thermostat/rawdata/tx

 ### Our implementation
-Our implementation is a thermostat connected to a heat pump, the OpenTerm output of the heat pump is connected to the OT-Simulator.
-The OT-Simulator will send by MQTT a message to OpenHAB with the modulation and CH requested and OpenHAB will then switch the 3 coils of a E-CV in seven steps.
-The original E-CV is a 9kW on/off type modified using SSR to switch the three coils in different configurations to create 7 power levels.
+Our implementation is a Honeywell Chronterm Touch Modulation thermostat connected to a ELGA heat pump, the OpenTerm output of the heat pump is connected to the OT-Simulator.
+The OT-Simulator will send by MQTT a message to OpenHAB with the modulation and CH requested values and OpenHAB will then switch the 3 coils of a Mini Europe+ with Wilo Yonos para 15/7 E-CV in seven steps.
+The E-CV is a 9kW on/off type modified using SSR (Solid State Relays) to switch the three coils in different configurations to create 7 power levels.

 ### The following is implemented:
 * The commands to update setpoints are set via MQTT topic [ecv/command] in the format as described below.
 * The heater operational status is set via MQTT topic [ecv/status] with the format as described below.
 * The various measurements of temperature, pressure, flow etc. are set via MTT topic [ecv/sensors] or 1-wire sensors.

+**Values**
+The software is working with double values and expects all values to be send in the format 0.00 (example: 75.00 or 25.34)

-**Messages from thermostat to OpenHAB**
+**Messages from OT Simulator**
-In our setup this is the decoded OpenTerm protocol comming from the heat pump with live temperature reading added.

 Topic | Description
 ------|------------
 ecv/thermostat/ch_requested | CH requested
 ecv/thermostat/modulation | Modulation requested by thermostat
 ecv/thermostat/boilertemp | Boiler temperature
-tecv/hermostat/returntemp | Return temperature
+ecv/hermostat/returntemp | Return temperature

 **COMMANDS to override defaults**